Heliodorus (minister): Heliodorus stele

-In the 2000s decade, an ancient stele was discovered that referenced Heliodorus and his exact governmental role in a Greek inscription.
+In the 2000s, an ancient stele was discovered that referenced Heliodorus and his exact governmental role in a Greek inscription.
 It is a proclamation by Seleucus dated to 178 BCE.
 In the script on this stele, Seleucus informs Heliodorus that he appoints a man named Olympiodoros in charge of the temples of Coele-Syria and Phoenicia.

 The stele is currently displayed in the Israel Museum in Jerusalem.
 While this part of the stele comes from the trade of antiquities, an additional fragment from the same stele was found in 2005 in an underground basement of a Hellenistic house in Maresha and it provides the missing portion of the inscription.
 The perfectly matched pieces have been reunited for display.